-jo reyes-boitel is a poet, essayist, and playwright.
-Somehow born in Minnesota, her family calls Texas, Florida, Mexico, and/or Cuba home.
+jo reyes-boitel is a poet, essayist, and playwright. jo is also a queer, mixed-Latinx parent working in community.
+Somehow born in Minnesota, their family calls Texas, Florida, Mexico, and Cuba home.

-Recent and forthcoming publications include Scalawag Journal, Windward Review, La Voz de Esperanza, Chachalaca Review, Borderlands, The Americas Review, and Your Impossible Voice.
+Recent and forthcoming publications include Huizache, OyeDrum, Scalawag Journal, The Ice Colony, Windward Review, La Voz de Esperanza, Chachalaca Review, Borderlands, The Americas Review, and Your Impossible Voice.

-A recent working performance art piece called this body was presented as part of W-I-P (Work in Progress) at Jump-Start Performance Company and Palo Alto Theater.
-Prior, her directorial and writing debut of Nahual, a one-woman play, was presented at Palo Alto Community College in celebration of World Theater Day.
+A working performance art piece, this body, was presented as part of W-I-P (Work in Progress) at Jump-Start Performance Co. and Palo Alto Theater.
+Prior, jo’s directorial and writing debut of Nahual, a one-woman play, was presented at Palo Alto Community College in celebration of world Theater Day.

-jo was the recipient of the Alfredo Cisneros Del Moral Foundation Award, granted by Sandra Cisneros, a long time ago.
+jo is a VONA alum and a member of The Watering Hole and Macondo.
+They are a VONA/Voices of Our Nations fellow.
+They were the recipient of the Alfredo Cisneros Del Moral Foundation Award, granted by Sandra Cisneros, a long time ago.

-Key themes: Latinx, queer, LGBT+, family, sexuality, narrative, storytelling, community engagement, poetry, writing, alternative religion, spirituality, Cuba, Mexico, love, BDSM, working class, workshops, journaling, novels in verse.
+Key themes: Latinx, queer, LGBTQIA+, family, sexuality, narrative, storytelling, community engagement, poetry, writing, alternative religion, spirituality, queering gender, feminist theory, autohistoria, Cuba, Mexico, love, BDSM, working class, workshops, opera, journaling, novel in verse.